sscovil/learn-to-code/README.md

 Let's write some automated tests, so we can deploy our code with confidence (and without those pesky humans).

-First, make sure you have installed [Jest] using `npm install -D jest` and add or modify the test script in your [package.json] file so that it runs the `jest` command:
+First, make sure you have installed [Jest] using `npm install -D jest` and verify that the test script in your [package.json] file runs the `jest` command:

 ```json
 {